5 Smoke Alarm Safety Tips

 - Crawl on the floor.
 Smoke from a fire rises and so does the temperature.
 If you crawl on the floor, the smoke and the heat from the fire will be less severe.

-- Meet at a pre-arranged spot outside the home to help know who has escaped.
+- Meet at a designated spot outside the home to help know who has escaped.

 - Call the fire department once safely outside.
 Be prepared to give your full name and address to the operator at the other end of the line.
 Stay on the line until the operator has the information needed.

-- Do not return or go inside a burning building.
-The firefighters will be there soon.
+- Do not return or go inside a burning building until cleared by the fire department.